revoicechat/ReVoiceChat-CoreServer/INSTALL.md

 ## Clone this repository (if not already done)

-For this guide, we will use `/srv/rvc` but you can use any directory (don't forget to change `/srv/rvc` to your path)
+For this guide, we will use `/srv/rvc` but you can use any directory

 ```sh
 git clone https://github.com/revoicechat/ReVoiceChat-CoreServer